LouisMazel/maz-ui/packages/docs/docs/composables/use-user-visibility.md

 ---
 title: user-visibility
-description: Plugin to see and mange the user page visibility
+description: Plugin to see and manage the user page visibility
 ---

 # {{ $frontmatter.title }}